zamfofex/dummyette/examples/main.md

 Note: All the examples here assume Bash (or similar), adapt as appropriate for you shell of choice.

 This module is the entrypoint command line interface for the bot.
-You can use it to easily run the bot on lichess through your bot account token.
+You can use it to easily run the bot on Lichess through your bot account token.

-In order to get the bot to connect to lichess and start accepting challenges, you can use pass in `wait` as the only argument to the command.
+In order to get the bot to connect to Lichess and start accepting challenges, you can use pass in `wait` as the only argument to the command.
 It’ll pick back up all ongoing games for its account and start accepting challenges for new games.

 ~~~
 lichess_token="Bearer XXXXX" deno run -A .../dummyette/main.js wait